butfirstchai.com

 Instructions

-• Heat the ghee and oil in a saucepot or pressure cooker on a low to medium flame.
+• Heat ghee and oil in a heavy pot or pressure cooker over medium heat.

 2 tablespoons ghee